fazila-rahman/counter-app/README.md

 # It's a simple counter-App using [React.js](https://reactjs.org) that utilizes react hooks

-> **This tiny application shows how you may increment, decrement or rest any counter.**
+> **This tiny application shows how you may increment, decrement or reset any counter.**

 **This is a very basic app but useful to understand the React Components, states, Data Flow, parent to child etc. using react function hooks**